talon-one/talon_one.rb/docs/IntegrationApi.md

 Update customer profile

-Update (or create) a [Customer Profile](/docs/dev/concepts/entities#customer-profile).  **Performance tips**  Updating a customer profile returns a response with the requested integration state.
+Update or create a [Customer Profile](https://docs.talon.one/docs/dev/concepts/entities#customer-profile).
+This endpoint triggers the Rule Builder.
+You can use this endpoint to: - Set attributes on the given customer profile.
+Ensure you create the attributes in the Campaign Manager, first. - Modify the audience the customer profile is a member of.  <div class=\"redoc-section\">   <p class=\"title\">Performance tips</p>    Updating a customer profile returns a response with the requested integration state.
 You can use the `responseContent` property to save yourself extra API calls.
-For example, you can get the customer profile details directly without extra requests.
-You can also set `runRuleEngine` to `false` to prevent unwanted rule executions.
-This allows you to improve response times.
-If `runRuleEngine` is set to `true`, the response includes:  - The effects generated by the triggered campaigns. - The created coupons and referral objects.
+For example, you can get   the customer profile details directly without extra requests. </div>

 ### Example